Holiday Break: "The Grim Reaper" - Nate Boone Craft

 Everything was clean.

-And then I told him, I said, hey, man, Charlie over there selling dough.
+and we were sitting on the porch eating our cookies and then I told him, I said, hey man, Charlie over there selling dough.

 Of course, nobody paying us no attention because we kids.